 - Greater likelihood of negative health behaviors: obesity, alcoholism, smoking, and inactivity

 The body’s immune system regulates health.
-Caregivers and care receivers who have multiple chronic health diagnosis feel good and bad on alternating days.
+Caregivers and care receivers who have multiple chronic health diagnoses feel good and bad on alternating days.
 Individuals who are lonely and who lack social support have an increased risk of early death because of the risks documented above.
 Social support and activity support health and long life.

 5 Secrets to Reducing Caregiving Struggle

 Caregiving struggle is a common worry by caregivers.
-Because caregiving can last for years and is a daily responsibility, stress and struggle are constant.
+Because caregiving can last for years and is a daily responsibility, stress, and struggle are constant.
 Caregivers are rarely able to take a break from the roles and responsibilities of caregiving.

 Aging parents, spouses, and loved ones who rely on caregivers experience similar feelings.
 Rather than struggle, identifying steps to relieve feelings of loneliness and negative beliefs help move care situations toward the positive.

 Caregivers and care receivers who feel supported, those who have access to social and emotional support are more confident in their abilities.
-Struggles related to caregiving become more manageable rather than feeling like monumental struggles filled with self-douct and a lack of confidence.
+Struggles related to caregiving become more manageable rather than feeling like monumental struggles filled with self-doubt and a lack of confidence.
 Emotions become more balanced and level with fewer experiences of “flying off the handle”.

 These five secrets will help transform feelings of caregiving struggle to feelings of confidence and positive self-esteem.